Potential renormalisation, Lamb shift and mean-force Gibbs state -- to shift or not to shift?: Acknowledgements

-We gratefully acknowledge useful discussions with Dvira Segal, James Cresser, Charlotte Hogg, Alexander White, Edward Gandar, Federico Cerisola, Anton Trushechkin and Janet Anders.
-LAC acknowledges funding from the University of La Laguna and the Spanish Ministry of Universities through the Spanish Ram\'{o}n y Cajal program (Fellowship: RYC2021-325804-I) funded by MCIN/AEI/10.13039/501100011033 and “NextGenerationEU”/PRTR.
+We gratefully acknowledge useful discussions with Janet Anders, Federico Cerisola, James Cresser, Fernando Delgado, Edward Gandar, Charlotte Hogg, José P. Palao, Dvira Segal, Juzar Thingna, Anton Trushechkin, and Alexander White.
+This work was finished during the \textit{``DQDD Quantum Thermometry Program''} at the University of La Laguna (ULL), funded by ULL and the Spanish Ministry of Universities.
+LAC is supported by a Ram\'{o}n y Cajal fellowship (RYC2021-325804-I), funded by MCIN/AEI/10.13039/501100011033 and “NextGenerationEU”/PRTR.
 JG is supported by a scholarship from CEMPS at the University of Exeter.